St. Paul University Dumaguete - Scholarships and Other Discounts

 The scholarship grant is non-transferable.

-Requirements to be submitted by the approved grantee to SPUD
+Requirements to be submitted by the approved grantee to the SPUD Scholarship Office:

 Talented senior high school students aspiring to become engineers and scientists can now apply for DOST Scholarship.
 The Department of Science and Technology-Science Education Institute (DOST-SEI) has opened its undergraduate scholarship program, namely RA 7687 and Merit to senior high school students who wish to pursue four or five-year courses in Science and Technology fields.